cecinuga/thorcino/examples/rnn/README.md

 ## The Learning Task

-The notebook trains the RNN on a simple, but general enough, task: predicting the next number in a sequence of equidistant ordered numbers.
+Both notebooks train the RNN on a simple, but general enough, task: predicting the next number in a sequence of equidistant ordered numbers.
 Random sequences are generated with NumPy, and for each sequence the input $X$ is the sequence itself while the target $Y$ is the same sequence shifted by one step.

 ## Notation